veganaize/closure-compiler/FAQ.md

 #### What is the issue here?

-1. Async functions are implemented using generator functions, so an `await` is transpiled to a `yield`.
+1. The compiler implements async functions with generator functions, so an `await` is transpiled to a `yield`.
 2. In order to interrupt execution at the `yield`, the compiler must first decompose the expression containing it into multiple statements.